trevorcousins/PSMCplus/README.md

 ### Local coalescence rate variation

 PSMC+ enables a user to provided a map of varying coalescence rates across the genome.
 The local coalescent rate may change either do to selection or mutation rate variation.
 The map that PSMC+ requires is bed file where the 1st column is chrom, 2nd column is start position, 3rd column is end position, 4th column is the rate between the start and end (2nd and 3rd column, respectively).
-The rate is given in units of the mean, e.g if your mutation rate looks like this:
+The rate is given in units of the mean, e.g. if your mutation rate looks like this:
 ```
 chr1    0   100 1e-08
 chr1    100 200 1e-08